CONCEPT ANALYSIS

 Nexus's after-action reports following Grid failures contain a finding that has been consistently classified since 2169: interstitial populations demonstrated greater resilience to infrastructure disruption than serviced populations.

-Not because the Dregs has better resources.
-The Dregs has almost no resources.
-But the Dregs has been rehearsing.
-Every Dropout Protocol activation, every compute drought, every harmonic cascade is a twelve-hour drill in self-governance that nobody scheduled and nobody can cancel.
-The Corporate Compact's most fundamental premise โ€” that civilization requires corporate management โ€” is falsified inside Nexus's own documentation every time the Grid hiccups.
+Not because the has better resources. has almost no resources.
+But the has been rehearsing.
+Every activation, every compute drought, every harmonic cascade is a twelve-hour drill in self-governance that nobody scheduled and nobody can cancel. 's most fundamental premise โ€” that civilization requires corporate management โ€” is falsified inside Nexus's own documentation every time the Grid hiccups.
 The finding remains classified.
 The blackouts keep happening.

 The Hierarchy Inverts